AliFehmi/readthedocs_deneme/docs/source/api.rst

-14)Remote Command Execution and Monitoring Script
+16) Remote Command Execution and Monitoring Script
 +++++++++++++++++++++++++++++++++++++++++++++++++

 This Python script is designed to execute commands and scripts on remote systems (referred to as "SuperTwins") and observe their execution time.
 It uses SSH for remote execution and SCP for file transfer.
 Additionally, it integrates with Performance Co-Pilot (PCP) to monitor the performance metrics during the execution.